EleonoraGrigoryan/DMO-troubleshooting-queries/README.md

 - [x] Identify most used/not used indexes and their statistics
 - [x] and much more

+Each script is described by a comment at the top of its file.

 ----
 MIT License <br>
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND